 A 3.00 (B) average or higher must be maintained in all coursework.

-Six semesters of residence are required beyond the bachelor's degree, of which four must be at the University of Colorado; this may include two semesters for the master's degree.
+Six semesters of residence are required, of which four must be at the University of Colorado.
 With department approval, students with a University of Colorado master's degree in geography may apply all credit hours from 5000-level courses or above (except thesis credits) to the PhD requirements.

 The department's minimum language requirement is a demonstration of proficiency in one foreign language.
 Ways in which this requirement may be satisfied are determined by the student's Advisory Committee and may include timed translation, publication in the language and/or coursework.
 If more than the minimum proficiency is needed for library and/or field research, the choice and number of languages, as well as the required level of skill and methods of testing these skills, are determined and approved by the student's Advisory Committee.
 The language requirement must be satisfied before the comprehensive exam is taken.